Down syndrome (or Trisomy 21) is a condition in which a person has an extra chromosome.

 Some health conditions are more common in people with Down syndrome.

-About Down syndrome – presentation
+About Down syndrome – FREE resources

-We have created a presentation to explain how Down syndrome occurs.
+A presentation to explain how Down syndrome occurs.
 Learn about cells, chromosomes and genes and what they do.

-Chromosomes…
+All about Chromosomes…

 “Chromosomes R Us” is a short film explaining how Down syndrome (or Trisomy 21) occurs.